kapobajza/quantum-expo-template/README.md

   - `env.example` to `.env.example`
   - `prettierrc.js` to `.prettierc.js`
   - `github` to `.github`
+- The script from the previous step will also remove the `app.json` file, because the `app.config.ts` file is being used instead.
+Because of that, you will need to adjust the `app.config.ts` file to your needs.
+Like change the `name`, `slug`, `scheme`, bundle identifier, etc.
 - Use a pinned Node version. `v23.11.0` is the one I would recommend.
 Using [Node Version Manager](https://github.com/nvm-sh/nvm) is highly recommended.
 If you'd like to do so, then follow these steps:
   - Install `nvm`
   - Add a `.nvmrc` file to the root directory with the Node version you would like to use.
   - Recommend other team members to install `nvm` also and run `nvm use` to switch to the correct Node version.
   - **NOTE**: `nvmrc` is also being used in the CI, so if you don't add a `.nvmrc` file, update the [code_checks.yml](.github/workflows/code_checks.yaml) file to and set your desired Node version.
 Otherwise, the CI will fail.
 - pnpm v10.12.4 - you can run `corepack enable` and it will be installed automatically.

 ### (Optional) Getting started with Supabase

 This template is designed to work with [Supabase](https://supabase.com/).
 However, Supabase's REST API has been used directly with axios, instead of using the Supabase client.
 This is because I didn't use Supabase for any project I built with this template, but I wanted to add it just because it is easy to set up and use.
 I also wanted to show you an example on how to create and use your own custom REST API client, which is located in the [`src/api/factory`](./src/api/factory) directory.
 Feel free to remove it if you don't need it.

 If you want to use Supabase, you can follow these steps:

 1. Create a new Supabase project at [Supabase](https://supabase.com/)
 2. Add your Supabase URL and API key to the `.env` file.
 See the [`.env.example`](.env.example) file for reference.
 3. Add your deep linking `scheme` to the `app.json` file, for example: